 1) Define your target market

-This can be done geographically, or it could be done regionally, but it also could be considering the wider market and then understanding a subsection of that market currently underserved and focus on that.
+This can be done geographically or regionally, but it also could consider the wider market and then understanding a subsection of that market currently underserved.

 2) Conduct research analysis